 H&C Important Factors

-In an application with H & C consideration, you need to demonstrate unusual, undo or undeserved hardship as a result of the circumstances you face.
+In an application with H & C consideration, you need to demonstrate unusual, undue or undeserved hardship as a result of the circumstances you face.
 Factors you should consider demonstrating, if applicable, are:

 - establishment in Canada

-- an inability to leave Canada that has led to establishment
+- an inability to leave Canada that has led to the establishment

 - ties to Canada

-- best interests of any children affected by your application (see following section for more information)
+- best interests of any children affected by your application (see the following section for more information)

 - health considerations